 ‘With over 14 years of my experience as a human resource practitioner and being registered with the Zambia Institute of Human Resource Management (ZIHRM), I’m extremely excited by this opportunity to join Kestria Global,” said Lusungu Kayela, managing partner, Kestria Zambia.
 “As a team, we will strive to achieve more.
 We are ready to serve our clients in line with our values of family, empathy, and integrity and building lasting professional collaborations globally.”

-Kestria has partners in over 80 cities across Europe, the Middle East, the Americas, Africa, Asia, and Australia.
-The consortium has completed more than 30,000 assignments for more than 3,000 clients in virtually every industry segment and function, according to the firm.
-Kestria has completed over 40,000 searches for over 4,000 clients, serving everyone from start-ups to major global players.
+Kestria has partners in over 40 countries and 90 cities across Europe, the Middle East, the Americas, Africa, Asia, and Australia.
+The consortium has completed more than 40,000 assignments for more than 4,000 clients serving everyone from game-changing start-ups to major global players.

 Kestria recently added Toronto-based Pender & Howe Executive Search as a member firm.
 “We are thrilled to represent Kestria in Canada and the USA, and we are committed to fulfilling the alliance’s mission of providing first-class executive search services wherever you are in the world, with our efforts in Canada and the USA,” said Travis Hann, managing partner of Pender & Howe.
 “We are confident this will be a mutually beneficial partnership for many years to come.”